GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### CLS in lab tools versus field

 It is quite common to hear developers think the CLS measured by the [Chrome UX Report (CrUX)](https://developer.chrome.com/docs/crux/) is incorrect as it does not match the CLS they measure using Chrome DevTools or other lab tools.
-Web performance lab tools like Lighthouse may not show the full CLS of a page, as they do a simple load of the page to measure some web performance metrics and provide some guidance.
+Web performance lab tools like Lighthouse may not show the full CLS of a page as they typically do a simple load of the page to measure some web performance metrics and provide some guidance (though [Lighthouse user flows](/lighthouse-user-flows/) do allow you measure beyond the default page load audit).

 CrUX is the official dataset of the Web Vitals program, and for that, CLS is measured throughout the full life of the page and not just during the initial page load that lab tools typically measure.